JobService/job-service-deploy/production-swarm/README.md

 * `CAF_RABBITMQ_USERNAME` : RabbitMQ Username
 * `CAF_RABBITMQ_PASSWORD` : RabbitMQ Password

-The `postgres.env` file supports configurable property settings necessary for service deployment.
+The `environment.sh` file supports configurable property settings necessary for service deployment.
-* `CAF_DATABASE_URL` : Postgres DB URL used for Job Service
+* `JOBSERVICE_DB_HOST` IP Address or DNS of the Postgres DB used by the Job Service
-* `JOB_DATABASE_URL` : Postgres DB URL used for Job Tracking Worker
+* `JOBSERVICE_DB_PORT` Port number for the Postgres DB used by the Job Service
+* `CAF_DATABASE_USERNAME` Username for the Postgres DB
+* `CAF_DATABASE_PASSWORD`Password for the Postgres DB

 ### Additional Docker Configuration
 The `docker-stack.yml` file specifies default values for a number of additional settings which you may choose to modify directly for your custom deployment.
 These include: